Zhuxitong/ppsPCP/README.md

 $ export PATH=/path/to/blast+/bin:$PATH
 ```
 3. Bedtools
 [Bedtools](https://bedtools.readthedocs.io/en/latest/) is a powerful toolset for genome arithmetic.
 It is also very easy to install.
-In this pipeline, four sub-tools from Bedtools are used: *getfasta*, *intersect*, *merge* and *sort*.
+In this pipeline, four sub-tools of Bedtools are used: *getfasta*, *intersect*, *merge* and *sort*.
 ```
 $ wget https://github.com/arq5x/bedtools2/releases/download/v2.25.0/bedtools-2.25.0.tar.gz
 $ tar -zxvf bedtools-2.25.0.tar.gz